Thank you for your feedback.

 However, you may feel it beneficial to complete this extra information so your company data has the details for the complete tax year.

-The apprenticeship levy is being introduced in the 2017/18 tax year.
-Once into the 17/18 tax year or beyond, if you take over payroll you must complete the “Pay Bill YTD” and “Levy Paid YTD” details.
+The apprenticeship levy, introduced in the 2017/18 tax year, requires you to complete the “Pay Bill YTD” and “Levy Paid YTD” details.
 These will be found in the company details apprenticeship levy options.

 IRIS Payroll Professional / Earnie: